Christineding211/Customer-Segmentation-and-CLV-Prediction-ML-vs.-Deep-Learning/README.md

 ### Customer Segmentation and Customer Lifetime Value Prediction: Machine Learning and Deep Learning Models in Retail

 ## Business Objectives
 #### The objective is to develop and evaluate an effective approach for customer segmentation and Customer Lifetime Value (CLV) prediction in the retail sector.
-This Project aims to enhance CLV prediction by comparing the predictive accuracy of various machine learning algorithms and deep learning models.
+The project compares traditional ML and deep learning models to find the most accurate and interpretable approach for business use.

 ## Data Analysis Workflow
 <img width="451" alt="image" src="https://github.com/user-attachments/assets/b10c1f1a-bf4f-48f6-bd13-5ffe0e5e0e7a" />